dsherret/ts-nameof/setup/gulp.md

 ﻿# Using ts-nameof with Gulp

-Specify it as a custom transformer:
+Specify it as a custom transformer with [gulp-typescript](https://github.com/ivogabe/gulp-typescript):

 ```javascript
 const gulp = require("gulp");